jonlpersson/ed-latimore/site/_posts/2022-03-09-why-did-i-box.md

 I started fighting because [I felt like a nobody](/8-valuable-life-lessons-ive-learned-from-losing-on-national-television/).
 I wanted to feel like somebody.
 I was a 22-year-old college dropout who worked at Starbucks.
 I hated the feeling of being invisible, insignificant, and overlooked.

-I've often said that becoming a fighter to build an identity is like joining the army to learn how to fold your sheets.
+I’ve often said that becoming a fighter to build an identity is like joining the army to learn how to fold your sheets.
 Sure, you’ll get what you came for, but it comes with so much pain, hardship, and restriction that surely the cost of admission exceeds the value received.

 Perhaps there is some truth in this, but this brings me to another reason why I fought.